 What is Inheritance Tax?

 Inheritance tax is a tax paid by a person or persons who inherit the estate (money or property) of a deceased person.
 In some jurisdictions, the terms “estate tax” and “inheritance tax” can be used interchangeably.
-In the United Kingdom and some Commonwealth countries, the tax is also called the “death duty” but not in the legal context.
+In the United Kingdom and a few Commonwealth countries, the tax is also called the “death duty,” but not in a legal context.

 Understanding Inheritance Tax

-The lineal descendants, including parents, children, siblings, and grandparents, as well as remote relatives and non-relatives, typically must pay the inheritance tax.
-However, the remote relatives and non-relatives generally face a much higher tax rate compared to the non-relatives.
+The lineal descendants, and ancestors, including parents, children, siblings, and grandparents, as well as remote relatives and non-relatives, typically must pay the inheritance tax.
+However, the remote relatives and non-relatives generally face a much higher tax rate as compared to the close relatives.